edisonaugusthy/ng-storage/README.md

 #### Getting Data

-Use `getData` method to retrive data, and it intake key as argument
+Use `getData` method to retrieve data, and it intake key as argument

 eg:`this.StorageService.getData({key: 'key_of_data',decrypt:optional|boolean})`